Decretum/bloons/README.md

 I was using https://www.iloveimg.com/crop-image/crop-png since Microsoft paint doesn't seem to let me crop with a transparent background.
 The image assets were mostly found on the bloons tower defense wiki, or from the Touhou game Imperishable Night by ZUN.

+What's new: Put down Reimu, have her selected, and press X and she will use her spell card!

 Ideas that are not yet implemented that I would like to implement:

-- Spell cards (ultimate attacks) for towers that have a separate cooldown -- This sounds hard but would be really cool
+- Spell cards (ultimate attacks) for towers that have a separate cooldown (partially implemented) -- This sounds hard but would be really cool (it was both hard and pretty cool)